Covid 19 - Procedures and Services Update

 Tuesday 9.00 - 17.00

 Thursday 9.00 - 17.00

 Friday 9.00 - 17.00

-We aim to open both branches over the next few days, however in the interest of our team's safety, customers will not yet be permitted to enter the branches however our telephone lines are open as normal.
+Both our branches in the City centre and Fulwell are now open, however in the interest of our team's safety, customers will not yet be permitted to enter the branches however our telephone lines are open as normal.
 Any key collection will be by appointment only in line with our existing Covid-19 Policy.

 Virtual Market Appraisals and Valuations